Annie Oakley

-Annie Oakley (born Phoebe Ann Moses; August 13, 1860 – November 3, 1926) was an American sharpshooter who starred in Buffalo Bill's Wild West show.
+Annie Oakley (born Phoebe Ann Mosey; August 13, 1860 – November 3, 1926) was an American sharpshooter and folk heroine who starred in Buffalo Bill's Wild West.

-Oakley developed hunting skills as a child to provide for her impoverished family in western Ohio.
-At age 15, she won a shooting contest against an experienced marksman, Frank E. Butler, whom she later married in 1876.
+Oakley developed hunting skills as a child in order to provide for her impoverished family in western Ohio.
+At age 15, she won a shooting contest against an experienced marksman, Frank E. Butler, whom she married in 1876.
 The pair joined Buffalo Bill in 1885, performing in Europe before royalty and other heads of state.
 Audiences were astounded to see her shooting out a cigar from her husband's hand or splitting a playing-card edge-on at 30 paces.
-She earned more than anyone except Buffalo Bill himself.
+She earned more than anyone else in the troupe except Buffalo Bill himself.

-After a bad rail accident in 1901, she had to settle for a less taxing routine, and she toured in a play written about her career.
-She also instructed women in marksmanship, believing strongly in female self-defense.
+After a bad rail accident in 1901, she engaged in a less taxing routine, touring in a play about her career.
+She also instructed women in marksmanship, believing strongly in women's self-defense.
 Her stage acts were filmed for one of Thomas Edison's earliest Kinetoscopes in 1894.
-Since her death, her story has been adapted for stage musicals and films, including Annie Get Your Gun.
+Since her death in 1926, her story has been adapted for stage musicals and films, including Annie Get Your Gun.

 Early life

-Annie Oakley was born Phoebe Ann (Annie) Mosey on August 13, 1860, in a log cabin less than 2 mi northwest of Woodland, now Willowdell, in Darke County, Ohio, a rural county along the state's border with Indiana.
+Annie Oakley was born Phoebe Ann "Annie" Mosey on August 13, 1860, in a log cabin less than 2 mi northwest of Woodland, now Willowdell, in Darke County, Ohio, a rural county along the state line with Indiana.
 Her birthplace is about 5 mi east of North Star.
 There is a stone-mounted plaque in the vicinity of the site, which was placed by the Annie Oakley Committee in 1981, 121 years after her birth.

-Annie's parents were Quakers of English descent from Hollidaysburg, Blair County, Pennsylvania: Susan Wise, born 1830, and Jacob Mosey, born 1799, married in 1848.
+Annie's parents were Quakers of English descent from Hollidaysburg, Blair County, Pennsylvania: Susan (née Wise), born 1830, and Jacob Mosey, born 1799, married in 1848.
 They moved to a rented farm (later purchased with a mortgage) in Patterson Township, Darke County, Ohio, sometime around 1855.

-Born in 1860, Annie was the sixth of Jacob and Susan's nine children, and the fifth of the seven surviving.
+Born in 1860, Annie was the sixth of Jacob and Susan's nine children, and the fifth of the seven surviving ones.
 Her siblings were Mary Jane (1851–1867), Lydia (1852–1882), Elizabeth (1855–1881), Sarah Ellen (1857–1939), Catherine (1859–1859), John (1861–1949), Hulda (1864–1934) and a stillborn infant brother in 1865.
-Annie's father, who had fought in the War of 1812, was 61 years old at the time of Annie's birth and became invalid from hypothermia during a blizzard in late 1865 and died of pneumonia in early 1866 at age 66.
+Annie's father was sixty-one years old at the time of Annie's birth, and became an invalid from hypothermia during a blizzard in late 1865, dying of pneumonia in early 1866 at age 66.
 Her mother later married Daniel Brumbaugh, had another daughter, Emily (1868–1937), and was widowed once again.